kristynlyncheski/github-profile-app/readme.md

   * Edit an existing issue with the "Edit" button
     * Update the title and/or body in the modal window, then click the submit button
   * Open or close an existing issue with the "Open"/"Close" buttons
+  * When an issue is created or edited, the issues panel closes.
+When the 'View' button is clicked again, the API is called again with a date parameter to avoid caching data.
+    * GitHub API calls do not find updated data because the query appears to cache the data

 ### FEATURES/DETAILS TO BE ADDED
 - Only five repos would show per page to avoid long pages.
 - A button on the issues card would allow a user to filter between open, closed or all issues.
-- When an issue is created or edited, the view would update.
-This would involve a slight restructuring of the components.
 - CSS changes
   * Repo and issues modules would slide out when opened and slide back when closed